dertder25t-png/FocusDeck/LINUX_DEPLOYMENT_STEPS.md

 ### Step 1: Pull Latest Code

-SSH into your server and pull the latest changes:
+SSH into your server and pullut  the latest changes:

 ```bash
 ssh user@192.168.1.110